Yarn Wigs and Beards for Halloween Costumes!

 Hannah: I’m leaning toward Mary Poppins because my friend has a costume I can borrow, which is great because I’d really love to not spend any money.
 How about you?

-L: I think I might go as a dwarf…or a Muppet…or Tom Hanks’s character in Castaway.
+L: I think I might go as a dwarf…or a Muppet…or Justin Turner.

-H: Good!
-I always get really into whatever I dress up as, and sort of end up in-character the entire time I’m wearing the costume.
-I’ll probably be singing Mary Poppins songs all day on Friday.
-One year I went as Gimli from Lord of the Rings, and my roommate went as Legolas, and we did bits from the movies.
+H: Hey that reminds me, one year I went as Gimli from Lord of the Rings, and my roommate went as Legolas, and we did bits from the movies.
 I made a pretty sweet beard out of some brown yarn.
 Want to see a picture?